 Each certification tests the fabric within its own parameter and knowing these parameters can help you pick the right fabric base for your project.
 This can be achieved with getting familiar with the different sustainable textile exchange standards and regulations applied to our industry.

-Every textile certification looks at different elements of sustainability and safety so you need to know which one is the right one for your project.
+Every fabric certification looks at different elements of sustainability and wellbeing so you need to know which one is the right one for your project.

 Glossary